jake-dame/reductor/report/report.md

         list.add(backup);
         bumpVoice();

-Notes that are tied over the barline are an absolute pain, but I won't go into that here.

-Additionally, there are more nitty-gritty things and edge cases, and the logic is rather lengthy.
+There are more nitty-gritty things and edge cases, and the logic is rather lengthy.
 I'm sure it could be simplified, but the note placement stuff constitutes by far the largest share of MusicXML conversion logic.

+Finally: notes that are tied over the barline are an absolute pain, but I won't go into that here.

 ### On the External Library I Used

-For the marshaling/unmarshaling stuff, I used the [proxymusic](https://github.com/Audiveris/proxymusic?tab=readme-ov-file) library from the Audiveris project.
+For the marshaling/unmarshaling stuff, I used the [proxymusic](https://github.com/Audiveris/proxymusic?tab=readme-ov-file) library from the [Audiveris](https://github.com/Audiveris/audiveris) project.

-(I didn't have time to look too deeply into it, but I am actually looking forward to looking into Audiveris as a whole, as it is a OMR (Optical Music Recognition) software.
-Again, haven't looked too deeply into it, but... apparently can notate (uses MuseScore, I believe) based off of an image/pdf of a score!)
+(I didn't have time to look too deeply into it, but I am actually looking forward to looking into Audiveris as a whole.
+It is OMR (Optical Music Recognition) software.
+Again, haven't looked too deeply into it, but... apparently can notate - using MuseScore, I believe - based off of an image/pdf!)

 The library is good, but: there is ZERO documentation (except for a small and pretty uninformative unit test).

 Thankfully, most of the code is just getters and setters.

-So I basically went through the W3C/MusicXML documentation (which has a tutorial), and then used their [reference](https://www.w3.org/2021/06/musicxml40/musicxml-reference/elements/) page to look up cases as I came across them.
+So, process-wise, I basically went through the W3C/MusicXML documentation (which has a tutorial), and then used their [reference](https://www.w3.org/2021/06/musicxml40/musicxml-reference/elements/) page to look up cases as I came across them.

-Then, I literally just used `cmd+f` to look for possibly-related functionality in the `proxymusic` library.
+Then, I literally just used `cmd+f` to look for possibly related functionality in the `proxymusic` library.

-There were some surprises, but on the whole, it was merely tedious, and I got the pattern down eventually.
+There were some surprises (and some unintuitive stuff that took me a while to figure out) but on the whole, it was merely tedious, and I got the pattern down eventually.

-I am nearly done with the MusicXML package of my program (at least the writing-out portion), except for the note placement nastiness I mentioned above.
+I am nearly done with the MusicXML package of my program (at least the writing-out portion).
+The only thing that remains is the note placement nastiness I mentioned above.
 Each time I fix one thing, and a new case presents the need for more unique handling.
 Then the code gets so busy with case-handling that I re-design... rinse and repeat.
+But it's almost there.

 However (not to toot my own horn), the conversion to musicxml process was made even *remotely* possible because I had already implemented a bunch of the stuff it needed in my internal representation - the most useful being Measures, which hold time signature, key signature, and note data.
-I had also already implemented (the default/basic) hand-splitting stuff, so staff assignment was helped their too.
+I had also already implemented (the default/basic) hand-splitting stuff, so staff assignment was helped there too.

-However, I definitely was missing some things, too - mostly related to pitch stuff.
+However, I definitely was missing some things - mostly related to pitch stuff.
 This is probably because I had written the program based on MIDI for 3.5 months, and in MIDI, pitches are literally just 0-127 values.
 Any of the stuff in my program to extract register, semitone, string-parsing, etc., was to make *my* life easier, and isn't the most robust.
 Some of it didn't align perfectly with how MusicXML does things (especially regarding enharmonic spelling, which my program doesn't handle, partly because my program does not have key-area-analysis capabilities, and that is a big determinant of spelling).

-The whole internal representation of my program could probably be combed through and re-designed to be a bit more general and/or include stuff that will make things easier for MusicXML.
-It's either that, or remain ideologically "pure" and keep the internal representation completely divorced from any MIDI/MusicXML paradigms (already impossible since most all my timing stuff is based on MIDI) and just have the conversion functionality be extremely heavy-lifting.

 ## Package/Program Structure